microsoft/vscode-tslint/tslint/README.md

 });
 ```

-Next define a Task which runs the gulp task with a problem matcher that extracts the tslint errors into warnings.
+Next, define a Task which runs the gulp task with a problem matcher that extracts the tslint errors into warnings.

 ```json
 {